pluckabee/sketch-ts-claire/README.md

 I added some tests for some particularly fiddly bits that could be difficult to just read

 ### Things that could be improved
 The routing is a little bit confusing with an index, a MainRoute and a DocumentRoute.
-There was probably a way to avoid the 3rd file but I got caught up in making sure i could do dependency injection for my provider
+There was probably a way to avoid the 3rd file but I got caught up in making sure I could do dependency injection for my provider

 Because of the way i've normalised the data we can't choose between thumbnails/file images.
-I would mitigate this by having a thumbnailSmall and a thumbnailLarge property on my SketchArtboard Interface, or possibly returning to an array and having a helpert to pick the correct one.
-Right now, everything is just scaling the biggets images so we are less performant than we could be
+I would mitigate this by having a thumbnailSmall and a thumbnailLarge property on my SketchArtboard Interface, or possibly returning to an array and having a helper to pick the correct one.
+Right now, everything is just scaling the biggest images so we are less performant than we could be

-The mobile view text will start to overlap the navigation if it getstoo long
+The mobile view text will start to overlap the navigation if it gets too long

 Error handling and no data handling are managed the same way right now, errors should probably be managed by a dedicated error handler

-Some of the code that wasn't asked for isn't split out as nicely as it could be, i wanted to avoid having non asked for stuff in the main structure so it wouldn't confuse the brief and keep these as simply extra bits for ease of use
+Some of the code that wasn't asked for isn't split out as nicely as it could be, I wanted to avoid debug stuff in the main structure so it wouldn't confuse the brief and keep these as simply extra bits for ease of use

 Error handling of a bad artboard id is the same as document id, although perhaps they should just be sent to the document main page

-More tests, I got a bit carried away with features
+More tests

-The data normalisers and the data types should be in the same place probably...
+The data normalisers and the data types should be in the same place